 - Sample contracts available online for review: Sample contracts are available online for prospective Endurance customers to review before purchasing a warranty.

-- No middleman: Endurance handles the entire warranty process itself with no third party administrator or middleman.
-This allows for a more consistent customer experience since different administrators might handle claims differently or treat their customers differently.
+- No middleman: Endurance handles the entire warranty process itself with no third-party administrator or middleman.
+This allows for a more consistent customer experience since administrators might handle claims differently or treat their customers in less professional ways.

 Having trouble deciding between Endurance and CARCHEX?
 Read our Endurance vs. CARCHEX review.